jsiek/B522-PL-Foundations/lecture-notes-part2.lagda.md

 ## Reduction

-On paper, we would write the reduction rules as follows:
+On paper, we would write the reduction rules for call-by-value STLC as
+follows:

     (λ x.
 N) V —→ N[x:=V]       (β)